 Your pet may need some extra supplements to make their teeth as healthy as possible.
 Probiotics, Omega-3 fatty acids, and natural enzymes might be suggested; talk to your vet about what your pet needs.

-Some pets will do well on a raw diet — cleaner teeth is one benefit of this diet.
 Even if you don’t choose to feed your pet a diet that’s 100 percent raw, you can still occasionally give your dog small amounts of foods like carrot slices, apple slices, or pumpkin.
 And for your dog, chew toys that are made of hard nylon can help scrape teeth as well.
 Paired with regular dental checkups, this diet can help your pet’s teeth stay strong and healthy!

 Always be sure to consult a vet prior to giving your pets new food, treats and other supplements that can impact your pet’s overall health.
 If you think your pet is having dental issues, schedule an appointment with your vet immediately so that your pet can get checked out safely.